TLara1/TLara1.github.io/_projects/18_project.md

 ### Sources
-This derivation essentially follows from these, <a href="https://web.mit.edu/kirtley/kirtley/binlustuff/literature/control/Kalman%20filter.pdf"> lecture notes</a>.
+This derivation essentially follows from these <a href="https://web.mit.edu/kirtley/kirtley/binlustuff/literature/control/Kalman%20filter.pdf"> lecture notes</a>.